-Part III also discusses the significant implications of our analysis for two important ongoing debates.
+Part III then proceeds to discuss the significant implications of our analysis for two important ongoing debates.
 One such debate concerns influential claims that the rise in common ownership patterns-whereby institutional investors hold shares in many companies in the same sector-can be expected to have anticompetitive effects and should be a focus of antitrust regulators.
-Our analysis indicates that these claims are not warranted.
-The second debate concerns activist hedge funds.
+Our analysis indicates that these claims are not warranted.20

+A second important debate concerns activist hedge funds.
 Our analysis undermines claims by opponents of hedge fund activism that index fund stewardship is superior to-and should replace-hedge fund activism.
 We show that, to the contrary, the incentive problems of index fund managers that we identify and analyze make the role of activist hedge funds especially important.